Inline expansion: Effect on performance

 The direct cost of inlining is increased code size, due to duplicating the function body at each call site.
 However, it does not always do so, namely in case of very short functions, where the function body is smaller than the size of a function call (at the caller, including argument and return value handling), such as trivial accessor methods or mutator methods (getters and setters); or for a function that is only used in one place, in which case it is not duplicated.
 Thus inlining may be minimized or eliminated if optimizing for code size, as is often the case in embedded systems.

 Inlining also imposes a cost on performance, due to the code expansion (due to duplication) hurting instruction cache performance.
-This is most significant if, prior to expansion, the working set of the program (or a hot section of code) fit in one level of the memory hierarchy (e.g., L1 cache), but after expansion it no longer fits, resulting in frequent cache misses at that level.
+This is most significant if, before expansion, the working set of the program (or a hot section of code) fit in one level of the memory hierarchy (e.g., L1 cache), but after expansion it no longer fits, resulting in frequent cache misses at that level.
 Due to the significant difference in performance at different levels of the hierarchy, this hurts performance considerably.
 At the highest level this can result in increased page faults, catastrophic performance degradation due to thrashing, or the program failing to run at all.
 This last is rare in common desktop and server applications, where code size is small relative to available memory, but can be an issue for resource-constrained environments such as embedded systems.
 One way to mitigate this problem is to split functions into a smaller hot inline path (fast path), and a larger cold non-inline path (slow path).

-Inlining hurting performance is primarily a problem for large functions that are used in many places, but the break-even point beyond which inlining reduces performance is difficult to determine and depends in general on precise load, so it can be subject to manual optimization or profile-guided optimization.
+Inlining hurting performance is a problem for mainly large functions that are used in many places, but the break-even point beyond which inlining reduces performance is difficult to determine and depends in general on precise load, so it can be subject to manual optimization or profile-guided optimization.
 This is a similar issue to other code expanding optimizations such as loop unrolling, which also reduces number of instructions processed, but can decrease performance due to poorer cache performance.

-The precise effect of inlining on cache performance is complicated.
-For small cache sizes (much smaller than the working set prior to expansion), the increased sequentiality dominates, and inlining improves cache performance.
+The precise effect of inlining on cache performance is complex.
+For small cache sizes (much smaller than the working set before expansion), the increased sequentiality dominates, and inlining improves cache performance.
 For cache sizes close to the working set, where inlining expands the working set so it no longer fits in cache, this dominates and cache performance decreases.
 For cache sizes larger than the working set, inlining has negligible impact on cache performance.
 Further, changes in cache design, such as load forwarding, can offset the increase in cache misses.